robocup-at-work/sml-embodied-autonomous-intelligence/README.md

 ## How to Contribute

-### Committee Formation & On-Site Decisions

-A new SML committee (TC and OC) is expected to be formed during 2026.
-The EAI-WS concept intentionally leaves certain aspects open, especially where:
-- Practical constraints only become clear on-site
-- Decisions benefit from direct team input
-- Physical interaction, timing, or arena logistics matter
-- These elements are expected to be refined collaboratively during real events.

-### Feedback
+### Online Feedback

 Teams and contributors are invited to use the GitHub Issues section to:
 - Propose ideas or extensions
 - Discuss open questions
 - Suggest refinements or alternatives
 - Share concerns based on preparation or on-site experience

+### Hands-On Experience

+The EAI-WS leaves certain aspects of the competition deliberately open for community refinement, especially where:
+- Practical constraints only become clear on-site
+- Decisions benefit from direct team input
+- Physical interaction, timing, or arena logistics matter

+These elements are expected to be refined collaboratively during real events.

+### Committee Formation & On-Site Decisions

+A new SML committee (TC and OC) is expected to be formed during 2026.
+The EAI-WS concept intentionally leaves certain aspects open, which shall be refined by through the community and [local TC/OC elections](https://github.com/robocup-at-work/sml-embodied-autonomous-intelligence/blob/main/Terms_and_Conditions/TC_OC_Elections.md).

 ### Important Timeline Note